Don’t do Anything on the Cloud Until You’ve Read This – Part 2 – Assessment

 Following on from Part 1, which focused on ‘discovery’, we will now look at ‘assessment’ as the next stage in cloud adoption.

-Assessment begins by looking at the applications and their current state through the lens of the 6 R’s (Retired, Retain, Replatform, Rehost, Repurchase, and Refactor).
+Assessment begins by looking at the applications and their current state through the lens of the 6 Rs: Retire, Retain, Replatform, Rehost, Repurchase, and Refactor.

 - Retire – Is there anything that can be or needs to be retired as part of the journey?
-You are deploying a new service to replace a legacy system.
+Or are you deploying a new service to replace a legacy system?

-- Retain – Sometimes there is something that needs to stay where it is, this drives the adoption of Hybrid clouds.
+- Retain – Sometimes there is something that needs to stay where it is, this often drives the adoption of hybrid cloud solutions.

 - Rehost – A simple ‘lift and shift’, moving a system from one environment to another.

-- Repurchase – This involves evaluating the licencing model, such as moving to something consumption based rather than perpetual.
-This is usually used in conjunction with replatform and works well for Dev/Test/UAT environments.
+- Repurchase – This involves evaluating the licencing model, such as moving to something consumption-based rather than perpetual.
+This is usually used in conjunction with replatform solutions and works well for Dev/Test/UAT environments.

-Once you have evaluated your applications against the 6 R’s you can then look at targets per application.
-Using the performance baseline gathered during the discovery, you can start to right size (up or down) the systems that support the applications and document the dependencies and security requirements.
+Once you have evaluated your applications against the 6 Rs, you can then look at targets per application.
+Using the performance baseline gathered during the discovery phase, you can start to right size (up or down) the systems that support the applications and document the dependencies and security requirements.

-Next you should look to align applications with a tier for priority and start to evaluate the best execution venues (on-premise, private, public, SaaS) to deliver on the original business motivators.
+Next, you should look to align applications with priority tiers and start to evaluate the best execution venues (on-premise, private, public, SaaS), to deliver on the desired business motivators.

-At this time, certain questions may be helpful: Given the execution venue and approach for your Tier I applications, what does the migration look like?
-Is it going to be big bang and how will the business maintain service during the cutover?
-Do you have all the skills needed to move the applications and manage the target cloud environments?
+At this time, certain questions may be helpful.
+Given the execution venue and approach for your Tier 1 applications, what does the migration look like?
+Is it going to be a ‘big bang’ approach or a gradual migration?
+How will the business maintain service during the cutover?
+Do you have all the skills needed to move the applications and manage the target cloud environments in-house?

-It is realistic to expect that in complex hybrid deployments migration will take six months or longer.
-There are very few cases where there is the ability to quickly migrate with a replatform or rehost from A to B with minimal planning.
+It is realistic to expect that in complex hybrid deployments, migration will take six months or longer.
+There are very few cases where there is the ability to quickly migrate from A to B with a replatform or rehost solution and minimal planning.

 The last stage is managing service operation and performance management against your pre-defined success criteria.
-Support should be available 24/7, especially in the early stages of cut over to ensure availability of service to the business.
-Additionally, visibility of metrics that help shape and reshape performance to demonstrate success against the original motivators are key to report back to the business.
-It may be that some elements need to be re-thought or shaped as technology and commercials shift.
+Support should be available 24/7, especially in the early stages of cutover to ensure availability of service to the business.
+Additionally, visibility of metrics that help shape and reshape performance to demonstrate success against the original motivators are key for reporting back to your stakeholders.
+It may be that some elements need to be adjusted, adapted, or shaped, as technology and commercials shift.

-Businesses will continue to adopt usage of Cloud services, but even at the high level there is a clear understanding that the process is complex, often lengthy and demands a variety of technical skills to deliver a successful cloud journey.
-As such it is important to identify and work closely with a partner that can understand your business, its desired outcomes and is able to work across a breadth of ‘cloud services’, guiding you through the process in order to deliver the very best outcomes for your business.
+Businesses will continue to adopt usage of cloud services, but even at the high level, there is a clear understanding that the process is complex; often lengthy and demands a variety of technical skills to deliver successful cloud transformation.
+As such, it is important to identify and work closely with a partner who understands your business and desired outcomes; with the ability to guide you through the process and deliver a breadth of cloud services to meet your needs.